 Design recommendations to address shoreline erosion in this area are as follows (see Figure 1 for locations):

 Area 1A GPS Spot Repair: Place a 1-foot layer of filter rock (D50 of 1 to 4 inches) followed by two layers of salvage armor rock from approximately MHW (where the existing slope flattens out) to the top of the slope.
-From visual inspection, the salvage armor rock is expected to generally range from 1 to 3 feet in diameter, with an approximate median diameter (D50) of 2 feet and some discreet smaller and larger sized rocks.
-The calculated stable import armor rock size range for the slope, based on predicted storm waves and USACE guidance (USACE, 1992, USACE, 2006) for zero movement for non-uniform armor rock size, is from 1 to 2 feet in diameter with a median diameter of approximately 1.5 feet.
-Therefore, the salvage armor rock is large enough to be used for this repair.
 The armor rock should be placed a distance along the slope of approximately 15 linear feet.
 Armor rock should be placed up and over the top of the slope and extend landward 2 to 3 rock diameters to provide protection for future wave events that occur during storm surge conditions.

-Area 1B Shoreline Repair: Place two layers of a combination of salvage and import armor rock (with same armor rock size ranges as described for Area 1A for salvage and import armor rock) from approximately MHW (where the existing slope flattens out) to the top of the slope.
+Area 1B Shoreline Repair: Place two layers of a combination of salvage and import armor rock from approximately MHW (where the existing slope flattens out) to the top of the slope.
 This is a distance along the slope of approximately 15 linear feet.
 Armor rock should be placed up and over the top of the slope and extend landward 2 to 3 rock diameters to provide protection for future wave events that occur during storm surge conditions.

 Rock placement should be rounded off at the ends to match existing grade so there are no abrupt or steep transitions along the slope.